Jason Heyward Player Props: Dodgers vs. Orioles

-Jason Heyward -- .167 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Baltimore Orioles, with Grayson Rodriguez on the mound, on July 17 at 7:05 PM ET.
+On Tuesday, Jason Heyward (.208 slugging percentage in past 10 games, with no homers) and the Los Angeles Dodgers play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 7:05 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Mets.
+In his most recent game he had a hitless showing (0-for-2) against the Orioles.

 Jason Heyward Game Info & Props vs. the Orioles